Elvis Andrus Preview, Player Props: White Sox vs. Diamondbacks

-The Chicago White Sox, including Elvis Andrus and his .471 slugging percentage over his past 10 games, battle starting pitcher Zach Davies and the Arizona Diamondbacks at Guaranteed Rate Field, Tuesday at 7:40 PM ET.
+The Chicago White Sox, including Elvis Andrus and his .471 slugging percentage over his past 10 games, battle starting pitcher Brandon Pfaadt and the Arizona Diamondbacks at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

-In his last appearance, he went 1-for-3 with a double and two RBI against the Red Sox.
+In his last game he had a one-hit performance (1-for-4) against the Diamondbacks.

 Sportsbook Promo Codes